 The colloquium will allow students to discuss their research directions in a supportive atmosphere with a panel of distinguished leaders and with their peers.
 Students can expect helpful feedback and fresh perspectives on their research topics and possible career paths, and will have the opportunity to interact closely with expert researchers in their field.
 The colloquium will support community-building by connecting beginning and advanced researchers.

 The DC is open to Ph.D. students in all stages of their studies, regardless of whether they are presenting research work at the main conference or not.
 Only selected applicants will be allowed to participate in the colloquium, and will be expected to attend the full day of events.
-Preference will be given to students that have formulated a dissertation topic but is still a year or more away from graduating.
+Preference will be given to students who have formulated a dissertation topic but are still a year or more away from graduating.
 In North American terms, this corresponds to students that will or have recently defended their thesis proposal.
 Students who are in the process of formulating their research topic are particularly encouraged to apply, as this is the time where external feedback can have most impact.
 It is our experience that students who participate in the DC too early in their studies will not be able to get focused and useful feedback, whereas participating too late means that any significant feedback received will not be possible to incorporate in the student's dissertation due to time constraints.

 The colloquium will likely consist of both parallel sessions of student presentations as well as common discussions with the expert panelists.
 A lunch is also planned that will give student participants the opportunity to interact more informally with panelists.

 Contingent upon pending requests for external sponsorship of the VIS DC, we might be able to partially fund the travel, conference registration, and lodging for some accepted DC student participants.

 The deadline for DC submissions is May 10, 2014.